openpathsampling/openpathsampling/docs/install.rst

 Installation
 ************

-OpenPathSampling currently only works on Mac and Linux, and requires Python 2.7.
-Support for Windows and Python 3 will be coming soon.
+OpenPathSampling currently only works on Mac and Linux.
+For now, Python 27 is recommended, although most of the code also supports Python 3.
+Support for Windows will be coming soon.

 Standard Install with Conda
 ===========================